apache/druid/docs/content/configuration/index.md

 ###### Equal Distribution With Tier Spec

 This strategy is a variant of `Equal Distribution`, which support `workerTierSpec` field rather than `affinityConfig`.
 By specifying `workerTierSpec`, you can assign tasks to run on different tiers of MiddleManagers based on the tasks' **taskType** and **dataSource name**.
+This strategy can't work with `AutoScaler` since the behavior is undefined.

 |Property|Description|Default|
 |--------|-----------|-------|